 This is my favorite “breakfast for dinner” meal… and it’s pretty darn good for breakfast too.
 It can be made in less than 30 minutes, and it’s perfect for company or a lazy weekend brunch.
 Skillet Huevos Rancheros is not only flavorful and hearty… this vegetarian version is surprisingly healthy too.
 For a fun twist, use mini cast iron skillets for individual servings – or a large cast iron skillet.
-To boost nutritional value, add stray veggies from your refrigerator drawers -or not, keeping it simple and basic.
+To boost nutritional value, add stray veggies from your refrigerator drawers.

 The first step is to season the beans, sauting onion, garlic and adding mexican spices.
 You can use your favorite taco spice blend if pinched for time.
 You can also opt to incorporate other veggies into the mix, boosting nutritional value and freeing up fridge space.
 Bell peppers or mild chilies, kale, zucchini, corn or even mushrooms.
 If you absolutely need meat, you could add crumbled bacon, or cooked chicken breast, or even a little cooked ground sausage- but honestly I don’t think you will miss the meat here.

 Once the beans are seasoned, get out out your skillets or large skillet and brush with olive oil.

 A fast trick with tortillas if you have a gas stove, is to lightly toast the tortillas directly on the stove burner…. just for a few seconds each side.
 Somehow this brings out the tortilla flavor out.
 Or you could quickly sear with a little oilive oil, or stick them in your toasted oven.
 This step can be skipped, they will still crisp up beautifully in the cast iron.